Melapress/extend-2fa-methods/README.md

 	}
 ```

-Main methods also include interface methods achieved by implementing wizard steps class.
-It has access to the following hooks:
+Main methods also include interface methods, which can be added by implementing the wizard steps class.
+They have access to the following hooks:

 ```
 	\add_filter( WP_2FA_PREFIX . 'methods_modal_options', array( __CLASS__, 'main_method_option' ), 10, 2 );